Florence Knoll: The Knoll look

-Knoll and her Knoll Planning Unit has been credited with revolutionizing office design and environments, replacing antique styles and haphazard arrangements with the signature "Knoll Look," marked by rationalized space plans, modern furniture, sleek geometries, and an integration of structure, color, and texture.
+Knoll and her Knoll Planning Unit have been credited with revolutionizing office design and environments, replacing antique styles and haphazard arrangements with the signature "Knoll Look," marked by rationalized space plans, modern furniture, sleek geometries, and an integration of structure, color, and texture.
 In the 1940s office decoration had been dominated by antique and period styles.
 Offices typically had traditional, heavy, carved, mahogany desks placed diagonally in the corner of a room, another diagonal table behind it, chairs scattered, and a glassed-in bookcase.
 Knoll replaced the old executive desk with light and sleek modern designs, as well as straightening its diagonal positioning.
 Work spaces were made to be more open with sitting areas for informal discussion.
 She redesigned conference tables into a boat-shape so that people could see one another to accommodate group discussions.
 She often employed floating open-riser staircases and multilevel interiors, drawing on her architectural background.

 Knoll radically transformed interior space planning creating a "total design" or "Bauhaus approach" where interior architecture, furniture, lighting, textiles, and art were integrated.
 The unit created some of the most innovative design for office interiors during the post-war period, largely due to Knoll's design aesthetic of humanized modernism, in which Knoll brought color and texture to interiors inspired by modernism, making them more comfortable for everyday use.
 This "softer modernism" with color and organic shapes, which was also practiced by Charles and Ray Eames as well as Eero Saarinen, was more appealing to a general public.
 Knoll brought in architecture, ergonomics, efficiency, and space planning to her comprehensive interior designs.
 The NY Times critic, Paul Goldberger, said she “probably did more than any other single figure to create the modern, sleek, postwar American office, introducing contemporary furniture and a sense of open planning into the work environment.”
-In 1957, Architectural Forum said "the Knoll interior is as much a symbol of modem architecture as Tiffany glass was a symbol of the architecture of Art Nouveau."
+In 1957, Architectural Forum said "the Knoll interior is as much a symbol of modern architecture as Tiffany glass was a symbol of the architecture of Art Nouveau."